nlabATT/Linux-Server-Project/README.md

 1. To start you'll need a Linux server instance. __Udacity__ recommend using ___AWS Lightsail___.
 If you don't already have an Amazon Web Services account, you'll need to set one up.

-  Start a new Ubuntu Linux server instance on Amazon Lightsail

 	a. __Log in__!
 First, log in to Lightsail.
 If you don't already have an Amazon Web Services account, you'll be prompted to 			create one.

 	b.__Create an instance__.
 A Lightsail instance is a Linux server running on a virtual machine inside an Amazon datacenter.

 	c.
 Choose an instance image: __Ubuntu__ For this project, you'll want a plain __Ubuntu Linux image__.
 There are two settings to 		make here.
 First, choose "__OS Only__".
 Second, choose __Ubuntu__ as the operating system.

 	d.
 Choose your __instance plan__.
 For this project, I pick the lowest one to get free-tier access.

 	e.
 Give your __instance a name__.
 Every instance needs a unique name.

 	f.
 Wait for it to start up.

 	While your instance is _starting up_, Lightsail shows you a grayed-out display.

 	Once your instance is _running_, the display gets brighter.

 2. Secure and Set-up server.